cvpr2026evaluatingstateful/evaluating_stateful_defences/README.md

 ## 📁 Example ImageNet Test Folder Structure

-Below is an example of how your ImageNet test images should be organized after extraction:
+Below is an example of how your ImageNet images should be organized after extraction:

     data/
     └── imagenet/